-Recent Amendments
+Amendments

-DSUs issued between July 1, 2019 and 2021 (of which there were 597,500 outstanding at December 31, 2023) were originally issued on terms that restricted the Company from settling them through the issue and delivery of new Common Shares from treasury.
+DSUs issued between July 1, 2019 and 2021 (of which there were 597,500 outstanding at January 1, 2024 and none outstanding at December 31, 2024) were originally issued on terms that restricted the Company from settling them through the issue and delivery of new Common Shares from treasury.
 In January 2024, the Board of Directors determined to amend these terms to allow for settlement of all such DSUs through an issue and delivery of new Common Shares from treasury.
 In doing so, the Board of Directors considered, among other things, the administrative costs and inconvenience associated with the restriction, and the relatively small number of DSUs involved.
-Assuming settlement of all such DSUs through an issue of new Common Shares from treasury, the newly-issued Common Shares would represent less than 0.1% of the total Common Shares then outstanding.
+At that time, settlement of all such DSUs through an issue of new Common Shares from treasury would have resulted in the issue of such number of Common Shares as represented less than 0.1% of the total Common Shares then outstanding.
+All such DSUs were in fact settled during 2024.
 The Board of Directors was authorized to make the amendment pursuant to the amendment provisions of the Incentive Security Plan summarized above, and Shareholder approval therefor was neither required nor obtained.
 The amendments did not increase the maximum number of Common Shares issuable pursuant to the Incentive Security Plan.